[SEG A: ERICK PERSONAL INTRO]

 The theme song is I Got Everything by Mz.007

-Our website, LAistStudios.com, is designed by Andy Cheatwood and the digital and marketing teams at LAist Studios.
+Our website, LAistStudios.com, is designed by Andy Cheatwood and the digital team, and by our marketing team, who also created our branding.

 WILD is a production of LAist Studios.